Skip to main content

 How a Master's in Communication Can Impact a Career

-Rubenstein decided to pursue the degree at SNHU after a colleague shared her positive experience with the university.
+Elanna Rubenstein '20G decided to pursue a master's degree in communication at SNHU after a colleague shared her positive experience with the university.

-"When I decided to go for my master's, I wasn’t sure where it would take me," Rubenstein said.
+"When I decided to go for my master's, I wasn’t sure where it would take me," said Rubenstein, who works as a coverage producer for the Entertainment and Sports Programming Network (ESPN).
 "Was it going to be a fruitless endeavor?
-Or was it going to be life changing?
-It was life changing for sure."
+Or was it going to be life-changing?
+It was life-changing for sure."

-In the years since they finished their degree, their career has evolved — from an office setting to a virtual newsroom to NFL fields — and they've also become a manager.
+In the years since they finished their degree, their career has evolved — from an office setting to a virtual newsroom to NFL fields — and they've also become a manager, and been a part of an Emmy award-winning team.
 Through it all, Rubenstein has drawn on what they learned during their degree program.

 "I leaned on my knowledge and understanding of public relations, media technology and communication management as I navigate the various communication styles and methods that are used in the field versus in the office," they said.